Alvin Ratz Kaufman: Philanthropy

 Kaufman was a generous benefactor of Kitchener's public works and services, including the donation of three parks – Kaufman, Hillside and Huron.
 He and his wife donated the funds for an addition to the Emmanuel Evangelical Church, which was dedicated in their honour in 1938.
 Kaufman was a member of the city's Planning Commission for 36 years and continued his family's active support of the YMCA and its various activities.
 Kaufman also served on the Kitchener Hospital Board and was a member of the first Board of Governors at the University of Waterloo.
 The A.R.
 Kaufman Charitable Foundation was founded in 1973 to manage donations.
 Following his death in 1979, remaining assets totalling close to one million dollars were distributed to various projects, including $665,000 put toward the construction of what would become the A.R.
 Kaufman Family YMCA.

 Death and legacy

 In 1964, Kaufman was named Citizen of the Year by the Kitchener-Waterloo Jaycees, recognized for his work in civic planning and planned parenthood.
 Kaufman was honoured along with Elizabeth Bagshaw, Lise Fortier, George C. and Barbara Cadbury, by Ortho Pharmaceutical Ltd. in 1973 for their roles in advancing family planning in Canada.
 Kaufman was again honoured in 1976 by Planned Parenthood of Ontario for his work in advancing access to birth control and family planning services.
 Kaufman is a member of the Waterloo Region Hall of Fame and in 1973 Kitchener's A R Kaufman Public School was named in his honour.

 Kaufman died in his sleep on February 1, 1979.

-He was interred at Woodland Cemetery in Kitchener.
+In 2021, a Waterloo Region District School Board school board committee reviewed school names.
+It noted Kaufman's efforts to sterilize low-income, working-class employees and those with physical or mental disabilities.
+In April 2023, Trustees at the Waterloo Region District School Board voted to rename the school from "A.R.
+Kaufman Public School" to "Hillside Public School".